 The worst thing to do in a bear phase is panic selling.
 Every experienced investor will give you the same advice.
-Though it is impossible to determine the direction in which the market will move in the short-term, you can still make the best of the current situation.
+Though it is impossible to determine the direction in which the market will move in the short term, you can still make the best of the current situation.

 So to ensure you get the maximum from this phase, you may take the help of an adviser.
-The financial adviser will help ensure if your current asset allocation is in-line with your long-term objectives.
+The financial adviser will help ensure that your current asset allocation is in-line with your long-term objectives.
 During the bear phase, you may also need to rebalance your portfolio among different assets, such as stocks, bonds, and more.